-The following apps can automatically recognize and digitize your handwritten scrawl.
-Some of the simple apps are free, some operate with integrated keyboards, while others carry in-app purchases or fees, or owe their talents to the MyScript AI handwriting recognition and digital ink management engine.
+The following apps can automatically recognize and digitize your handwriting.
+Some of the apps are free, some operate with integrated keyboards, while others have in-app purchases or fees, or rely on the MyScript AI handwriting recognition and digital ink management engine.

-MetaMoJi Note ($7.99)Credit: MetaMoJi
+MetaMoJi Note ($7.99)Credit: MetaMoji

 Notes Plus ($9.99)Credit: Notes Plus

-Notes Plus is an elegant place to start.
-This gesture-based onscreen writing app for iPhone and iPad supports more than 50 languages and delivers fluid handwriting capabilities, complete with ink effects, palm rejection, shape recognition and a close-up writing mode.
+Notes Plus is a gesture-based writing app for iPhone and iPad that supports more than 50 languages and delivers fluid handwriting capabilities, complete with ink effects, palm rejection, shape recognition and a close-up writing mode.
+The interface is stylish, fun, and responsive, with plenty of options to scale or move elements around the page – and it offers variable ink styles, colors, thicknesses, and writing implements.

-Using the MyScript engine, the app can translate your scribble into text, as well as accept text input and export notes as PDF or images to email, Dropbox, Google Drive and Evernote.
+Combined with the MyScript engine, Notes Plus translates your scribble into text, accepts text input and export notes as PDF or images to email, Dropbox, Google Drive and Evernote.
 You can import PDF and Word documents and insert images from the photos or camera app.
-Audio input lets you record notes if you're not writing fast enough.
+Audio input lets you record notes.
 The app is compatible with styluses from Wacom, Adonit and Apple Pencil.
-The interface is stylish, fun and responsive, with plenty of options to scale or move elements around the page – and it offers variable ink styles, colors, thicknesses and writing implements.
+A recent update supports the iPad Pro and Apple Pencil 2 and iOS 12.

 Google Handwriting Input (free)Credit: Google